angular-ui/ui-grid/README.md

     # Run tests against all available versions of Angular on Chrome
     > grunt karmangular --browsers=Chrome

-    # Run tests with a couple versions of Angular against the default PhantomJS browser
+    # Run tests with a couple versions of Angular against the default ChromeHeadless browser
     > grunt karmangular --angular=1.5.11,1.6.7

 ## SauceLabs